 Uses: It can be steamed, roasted, stir-fried, or used in recipes where regular cauliflower is called for, bringing a visually appealing twist to the dish!

-Maybe some creamy pink cauliflower pasta, anyone?
-Or maybe roasted pink cauliflower soup? 😉
+Maybe some creamy pink cauliflower pasta or roasted pink cauliflower soup, anyone? 😉

 10. Pink Kale🥬